John Michael Gerovich

 Arguably the most distinctive feature of Australian football is the high mark.
 Virtually every other facet of the game is shared by other sports, but the sight of a player taking a fingertip ‘screamer’ whilst perched on the shoulders of an opponent is unique to footy, and players who perfect this ability are among the code’s most celebrated and well remembered.

-John Gerovich was much more than just a spectacular aerialist, however, as he “had superb balance, a blistering turn of speed and the ability to kick goals from long distances with either foot”.
-Equally at home either at centre half forward or the goalfront, he topped South Fremantle’s list of goal kickers on eight occasions and the league list in 1956 (74 goals), 1960 (101) and 1961 (74).
-He booted 721 WANFL goals altogether, and was a regular interstate representative (18 games, 56 goals).
-When West Australia won the 1961 Brisbane carnival, John Gerovich played at full forward in all 3 matches, kicking 8 goals.
+John Gerovich was much more than just a spectacular aerialist, however, as he “had superb balance, a blistering turn of speed and the ability to kick goals from long distances with either foot”¹.
+Equally at home either at centre half forward or the goalfront, he topped South Fremantle’s list of goal-kickers on eight occasions and the league list in 1956 (75 goals), 1960 (101) and 1961 (74).
+He booted 741 WANFL goals altogether, and was a regular interstate representative (20 games, 56 goals).
+When West Australia won the 1961 Brisbane carnival, John Gerovich played at full forward in all three matches, kicking eight goals.

 Author - John Devaney